 During the Lenten season, Campus Ministry leads the Bishop Dunne community in group penance, abstinence, fasting, almsgiving and devotion in preparation for the Easter Season.
 We pray the Stations of the Cross every Friday after school and participate in the Catholic Relief Services Rice Bowl program.

 Once every three years, Campus Ministry hosts an international pilgrimage.
 This trip, open to all high school students, teaches students about the roots and history of our Catholic faith.

-Mission Statement: The Campus Ministry club helps all students come to know God, love God, and serve God and His creation.
+Mission Statement: The Campus Ministry Club helps all students within their prospective organizations to come to know God, love God, and serve God and His creation.